EMBL-EBI-SUBS/subs/INSTALL.md

 spring.data.rest.basePath=/api # the base URI for the subs REST API (only applicable to the subs-api component) spring.data.mongodb.database=subs # Database name
 ```

+The agents are designed to communicate exclusively through RabbitMQ, so they do not require a connection to the mongo database.